- Jul 12, 2018

 The 401st Fighter Squadron, which consisted of twelve F-15C Eagles, was stationed at Edwards Air Force Base.
 Only a limited number of aircraft were required to be part of a "Rapid Reaction" force at any given point.
 There was a normal rotation of the aircraft for maintenance, but a specific mechanical problem in two of the aircraft meant that the only fighters in rotation at Edwards Air Force Base who were capable of being part of the Rapid Reaction team were the pilots of the Typhoon fighters stationed there by the British Royal Air Force.
 Presumably, the British RAF pilots (with permission from their commander) had agreed to be the Rapid Reaction team for the next 10 hours until two of the American F-15Cs were back in working order.
 If the British had agreed to this, then the Typhoons would presumably be armed and fully fueled in their hangers.

-At 6:45 A.M., while the British pilots were likely eating breakfast with their American counterparts, the scramble alarm sounded in the crew quarters (including the mess hall), which would obviously indicated to their RAF pilots that they needed to man their aircraft.
+At 6:45 A.M., while the British pilots were likely eating breakfast with their American counterparts, the scramble alarm sounded in the crew quarters (including the mess hall), which obviously indicated to the RAF pilots that they needed to man their aircraft.
 Ground crews at Edwards Air Force Base opened the hangar doors while Air Force air traffic control at the base issued a ground-stop to all traffic, and redirected any incoming traffic to circle the base until the British Typhoons were in the air.

 Minutes after the scramble alert went off, the British squadron commander at Edwards AFB was awoken by a telephone call from the command center at Edwards, informing him that two of his Typhoons were being scrambled for a real world scenario and that he was invited to join American leadership at the command center to oversee the operation as it happened.